-You may already know that Florida is one of a handful of states that has a no-fault system for car accident liability.
+You may already know that Florida is one of a handful of states with a no-fault car accident liability system.
 But you may not know what the no-fault system is or what you need to do to comply with it.

-What you do after an accident can have an impact on the success of your claim.
-That’s why it’s essential to work with an experienced car accident attorney to determine your rights under Florida’s no-fault system.
+What you do after an accident can impact the success of your claim.
+That’s why working with an experienced car accident attorney is essential to determine your rights under Florida’s no-fault system.
 Here’s your complete guide to Florida’s no-fault insurance laws.

 Florida’s no-fault insurance law is a system where all drivers buy insurance coverage.
 For minor car accidents, the insurance coverage applies whether or not you’re at fault for the crash.

 Instead of sorting out who’s to blame for each accident, each person involved in the crash looks to their own PIP insurance coverage to recover for their own damages.
 The goal is to have cases resolved quickly, accident victims get the payments they need, and fewer cases end up in court.

 History of Florida’s no-fault insurance laws

 Florida’s history of no-fault insurance laws dates back to the early 1970s.
 In 1972, the state became the second in the nation to adopt a no-fault insurance plan.
 Legislation was passed in 1971 and became effective on January 1, 1972.
 This newly passed legislation would provide drivers with 100% of necessary medical expenses up to $5,000 and 85% of lost wages and funeral expenses not to exceed over $1,000.

 In 1976, the legislator specified that injured persons could only sue if they suffered a severe injury.
 Throughout the rest of the ‘70s, ’80s, and ’90s, additional stipulations defined personal injury protection policies and guidelines in Florida.